Gdegdevalera/PWTransfer/README.md

 b.
 When a recipient chosen, entering the PW transaction amount.
 The system will check that the transaction amount is not greater than the current user balance.

-b.
+c.
 Committing the transaction.
 Once transaction succeeded, the recipient account will be credited (PW++) by the entered amount of PW, and the payee account debited (PW--) for the same amount of PW.
 The system shall display PW balance changes immediately to the user.

 3) (Optional) Create a new transaction as a copy from a list of their existing transactions: create a handy UI for a user to browse their recent transactions, and select a transaction as a basis for a new transaction.
 Once old transaction selected, all its details (recipient, PW amount) will be copied to the new transaction.
 4) Review a list (history) of their transactions.
 A list of transactions will show the most recent transactions on top of the list and display the following info for each transaction: